Karen Arakelian, owner of White House “Designs for Life,” entered the furniture business somewhat accidentally, but has made it her domain.

 Arakelian has been honored with a number of awards, including the 2014 Citizen of the Year by Montville Chamber of Commerce; Suburban Essex Magazine’s Reader’s Choice 2014 Best of Essex for Home Furnishings (Gold) and Design Consign (Silver) for Best Consignment Shop; Lakeland Hills YMCA Citizen of the Year; and Best Website and Billboard from the Metropolitan Builder’s Association.
 Recently White House “Designs for Life” was named by Furniture Today, the business newspaper of the furniture industry, as part of “Beyond the Top 100” home furnishing stores in the nation.

-Karen is a proud mother of two sons, Dennis Arakelian, VIP Relations at Lavo New York, and Zachary Kahn, an aspiring hip-hop artist and music industry professional.
+Karen is a proud mother of two sons, Dennis Arakelian, a marketing and hospitality professional in NYC, and Zachary Kahn, an aspiring hip-hop artist and music industry professional.